- About Overview

 PharmD to PhD Career Path

-If you are a highly motivated and well-qualified UCSF pharmacy student who is interested in pursuing research education and training, consider earning a PhD degree in Pharmaceutical Sciences and Pharmacogenomics (PSPG) from the UCSF Graduate Division after earning your PharmD.
+If you are a highly motivated and well-qualified UCSF pharmacy student who is interested in pursuing research training, consider earning a PhD degree in Pharmaceutical Sciences and Pharmacogenomics (PSPG) from the UCSF Graduate Division after earning your PharmD.

 If this career path is right for you, you’ll: